 DCH ensures the CMOs comply with the enrollment and disenrollment requirements and limitations set forth in 42 CFR 438.56 including disenrollments requested by the CMOs, disenrollments requested by enrollees and procedures for disenrollment determinations.
-Enrollment into the GF program is mandatory for members with the following eligibility categories: Low Income Medicaid (LIM); Transitional Medicaid; Right from the Start Medicaid (RSM) for children, pregnant women, and children born to mothers with RSM; eligible women with breast or cervical cancer; refugees; and PeachCare for Kids.
+As previously described, enrollment into the GF program is mandatory for certain Medicaid and PeachCare for Kids members.
 Enrollment into the GF 360° program is mandatory for foster children, juvenile justice children in non-secure community residential placements, and children receiving adoption assistance although adoption assistance children may opt out of managed care.